SquareGPS/navixy-api/docs/backend-api/resources/tracking/zone/index.md

 #### errors

-* 202 (Too many points in a zone) – max allowed points count for a zone is 100 for a polygon or 1024 for sausage.
+* 202 - Too many points in a zone – max allowed points count for a zone is 100 for a polygon or 1024 for sausage.
-* 233 (No data file) – if file part is missing.
+* 233 - No data file – if file part is missing.
-* 234 (Invalid data format).
+* 234 - Invalid data format.
-* 268 (Over quota) – if the user's quota for zones exceeded.
+* 268 - Over quota – if the user's quota for zones exceeded.

 From `Placemark` with `Point` geometry will be created circle geofence with a radius=default_radius.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <kml xmlns="http://www.opengis.net/kml/2.2">